2708 West Girard Avenue

 2) Behavior or temperament - some dogs are naturally jumpy and just can't stand still.
 Other dogs will tenaciously resist any attempts to trim their facial hair, trim their paws or cut their nails (this may be due to an inate fear of clippers, or due to a past injury).
 Under these circumstances, we will do the best we can, and when you pick up your dog, we will explain how he behaved and what we were, or were not, able to complete.

 On average, grooming a small dog or cat takes about 2 to 3 hours.
 However, if we are busy or if a dog or cat is taking longer to groom than anticipated, we may not be able to get to your pet as soon as you come in, even if you have an appointment.

 If you need your pet groomed and ready for pick up by a specific time, discuss this with us when you drop him off.
 Make sure you have a verbal commitment from us before you leave the shop.

-SATURDAYS AND SUNDAYS ARE OUR BUSIEST DAYS.
+SATURDAY IS OFTEN OUR BUSIEST DAY.
 If possible, schedule a weekday appointment for quicker turnaround times.

 IN BETWEEN GROOMINGS

 We recommend a monthly Bath and Brush Service for all dogs, and a Full Service Groom for long hair dogs every 5 to 8 weeks.
 Long hair dogs should be combed or brushed out several times a week (metal comb or slicker brush).
 Make sure the teeth of the comb touch the skin.
 If you just comb or brush the outer coat, mats will develop next to the skin, and we may have to shave down your dog.
 Use positive reinforcement, such as treats, when you comb out your dog.